Lion's Choice

 Red Lion Beef Corporation, doing business as Lion's Choice, is an American fast food restaurant chain based in St. Louis, Missouri, serving roast beef sandwiches and other menu items.
 The company was founded in 1952 and opened its first restaurant in Ballwin, Missouri, on October 26, 1967, which remains open today.
-As of May 2021, there are 62 Lion's Choice restaurants in St. Louis and Kansas City.
+As of May 2025, there are approximately 24 Lion's Choice restaurants in the St. Louis area.

 In addition to roast beef sandwiches, Lion's Choice offers turkey sandwiches, ham sandwiches, Italian beef sandwiches, French dip sandwiches, hot dogs, soups, salads, side dishes, and desserts.

 History

 Lion's Choice was founded in 1967 by Marv Gibbs, a graduate of Washington University in St. Louis who worked as a chemical engineer for Monsanto, and Arthur Morey.
 The first restaurant opened on October 26, 1967, in Ballwin, Missouri.
 The location served roast beef sandwiches, ham sandwiches, and turkey sandwiches for 69 cents each.
 The restaurant was originally named Brittany Beef but quickly changed to Red Lion Beef House.
 Two years later, Lion's Choice opened its second store in Creve Coeur, Missouri, and changed its name to Lion's Choice, after they could not trademark the name because the Red Lion name was already being used by Red Lion Hotels Corporation.

 In 2013, the founders sold the company to Millstone Capital Advisors and BlackRock Holdings, equity groups led by St. Louis real estate developers Bob Millstone and Mark Disper, for an undisclosed amount.
 Under the new ownership, in 2015, Lion's Choice opened a restaurant in Ellisville, Missouri, its first in ten years.

 In May 2017, Lion's Choice named Mike Kupstas, a longtime veteran of the foodservice industry, as its new CEO.
 Prior to this appointment, Kupstas held senior executive and marketing positions at Panera Bread, Long John Silver's and Red Lobster.

 In September 2017, Lion's Choice launched its first food truck.
 The truck makes roast beef sandwiches, fries, and custard on board.
 In addition to other popular food-truck locations, the truck makes stops at Saint Louis University home soccer games and Scott Air Force Base.

-In July 2018, Lion's Choice broke ground on two new locations in the Kansas City metropolitan area, which are scheduled to open in November 2018.
-Furthermore, three more new locations in the Kansas City area are expected to open in 2019.
+In July 2018, Lion's Choice broke ground on two new locations in the Kansas City metropolitan area, which opened in November 2018.
+Three more locations opened in 2019.
+However, as of May 17, 2025, Lion's Choice has exited the Kansas City market, closing all locations.